What Are “Debt Traps” And How Can You Avoid Them

 You end up trapped in a debt spiral that’s very hard to get out of.

-In fact, many people that fall into debt traps will end up filing for bankruptcy as they reach a point where they physically can’t pay their debts.
+In fact, many people that fall into these traps will end up filing for bankruptcy as they reach a point where they physically can’t pay their debts.

 Needless to say, you want to avoid this situation.